lubieowoce/tangle/README.md

 This should bring up an app on port 8080.
 You can edit the code in `examples/demo-1` and if you're lucky it might even """hot reload""" by rerunning the whole build when something changed.

 Have fun!

+# Acknowledgements

+A big thank you to [Hendrik Liebau (@unstubbable)](https://github.com/unstubbable/) for the RSC transform stream implementation that allowed us to finally get rid of that Quirks Mode warning!
+Check out his RSC project [`mfng`](https://github.com/unstubbable/mfng), where I borrowed it from.